 Procurement is still a valued part of the supply chain: Traditionally, procurement specialists comfortably out-earned their supply chain counterparts.
 However due to challenging supply chain changes over the past few years, their supply chain colleagues are now being compensated as demand increases, and the pay gap is closing.
-Procurement salaries remain high, and according to CIPS statistics, they enjoyed an above average 6% growth in salary in the UK last year.
-Interestingly, statistics show that there is a 24% salary disparity in professionals who do have an MCIPS to those who do not.
+Procurement salaries remain high, and 76% of procurement professionals still believe the current market merits asking for a pay rise in their current roles.
+Interestingly, statistics show that there is a significant salary gap between professionals with functional specific certifications and those without.
 This taps into the running narrative across the supply chain that businesses are now willing to pay for more skilled workers to further professionalise their supply chains.